Elijah-17/Robot-GUI/README.md

 # Robot-GUI
 GUI for controlling and interfacing with an external robotic arm.
 This program is to be run on a pi with an external 6 axis robotic arm.

-## The Plan
+### The Plan
 My goal is to create a GUI for simulating and controlling a 6 axis robotic arm.
 I have created a section for viewing the robot, a section for controlling and activation, and a section for the program tree.
 I have no idea how to do this and I have never used python or the tkinter GUI library before so this will be fun.

-## How to run
+### How to Use
 There is a single executable file (application file) that can be opened to run this program. or run in vs code after importing 'tkinter', 'customtkinter', 'PIL Image'.
+This is designed to eventually be uploaded to a Pi with an external display and motor controllers.

-## The program
+### The program
 The program opens with a simulation viewer(webcam) and an activate button on the left side and joint sliders on the right.
 There is an activate button under the simulation viewer, when activation sucessful, button is replaced by 'Robot connected' There are joint position sliders on the right side that allow the joints to be controlled